DhruvilShah99/Daily-Updates/README.md

 1. C Program to generate first N Magic Numbers.

 2. Java program to check given binary tree is bst or not

+# 19 June coding updates

+1. Java program to create a doubly linked list of n nodes and display it in reverse order